Baby blankets are one of those things that people love to make. They can be crocheted, knitted, quilted or sewn with suitable material.

 You spend so much time to lovingly sew up countless fabric pieces to make a baby quilt and in a few months time the baby grows too big for the quilt – you will be so disappointed.
 A big enough quilt can be used for many many years even after your baby has outgrown it, as a throw or as picnic blanket.

 The standard Crib bed mattress size is 27 inch * 52 inch.
 You can make a crib quilt of 36 inch * 54 inch for this mattress, which will give a good enough overhang also.
 The width of 36 inch can be increased to about 45 inch, so that you get more overhang.

 For a standard baby quilt a 40-42 inch square is a good measure, as you can use a single fabric which is 44 inch wide for the backing.
 A big quilt of 45 inch by 60 inch is a good size which will hold for many years, even after the baby has grown.
 The sizes mentioned for the baby blankets below are applicable for baby quilts as well.

 Standard sizes of Baby blankets

-This is one crib sheet which belonged to my daughters and has been through countless washes but is still very soft, smooth and nice – the consequence of buying a good quality sheet .
+This is one crib sheet which belonged to my daughter and has been through countless washes but is still very soft, smooth and nice – the consequence of buying a good quality cotton sheet with a close weave and high thread count.
 Check out the post on the 20 different good quality fabrics you should look at when choosing bed linen